Any type of work or official university activity that takes place away from the University is covered by this policy.

 Home working is defined and various modes of home working are distinguished in the University’s Flexible Working and Leave Policy.
 There is also further guidance on hybrid and flexible working on the Future Ways of Working web pages.

-The University of Bath is committed to the maintenance of a safe and healthy working environment for all staff and students of the University wherever they are working while on University business.
+The University of Bath is committed to the maintenance of a safe and healthy working environment for all workers and students of the University wherever they are working while on University business.

 The University of Bath is committed to protecting so far as is reasonably practicable the health and safety of all its students when they are on work placement or engaged in a study abroad programme.

 These commitments extend to the way such work or study is managed outside the UK so far as this is under the control of the University.